LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---

-# Checkout process 1. - Initialize payment
+# Checkout 1 - Initialize payment

 .footer[Read more https://docs.litium.com/documentation/areas/sales/sales-data-modelling/payments]

 .left-col[
-> `TryInitializeCheckoutFlowAsync()` gets called when the checkout page is loaded - it initializes the _Checkout Process_ by:
+> `TryInitializeCheckoutFlowAsync()` gets called when the checkout page is loaded, it:

-1. Setting a payment method (if not specified the first available for the current channel)
+1. Sets a payment method (default is the first available method in the current channel)

-1. Initializing a payment with the PSP of the selected payment method
+1. Initializes a payment with the PSP of the selected payment method

-1. Creating a payment transaction in Litium of type  **TransactionType::Init** ]
+1. Creates a payment transaction in Litium of type  **TransactionType::Init** ]
 .right-col[